 If you want to grow them near a window, make sure that the window is shaded, especially in the summer months.
 Also, you can grow them with grow lights.

 The right spot is also one with around 50 percent humidity.
 If the humidity level is significantly higher than the preferred range of money plants, there can be serious problems.
-Make sure that there is proper ventilation in the room.
+Make sure that there is proper ventilation in the room and also that you use the right soil type.

 – Use Neem Oil for Pests